jacquesvb/TestAutomation/README.md

-# Appium Example for Windows
+# Getting Started Writing Tests with Appium and Cucumber
 ## Requirements
 ***